List of airports in Delaware

 This is a list of airports in Delaware (a U.S. state), grouped by type and sorted by location.
 It contains all public-use and military airports in the state.
 Some private-use and former airports may be included where notable, such as airports that were previously public-use, those with commercial enplanements recorded by the FAA or airports assigned an IATA airport code.

 From 2008 to 2013, Delaware was the only U.S state that had no airports in the FAA category known as commercial service (2,500+ boardings per year).
 In 2013, scheduled commercial airline passenger service became available at Wilmington Airport, but it ended in 2015.
 Commercial service to Wilmington Airport resumed in 2021, but ended again on June 6, 2022.
-Commercial service will resume in 2023.
+Commercial service resumed in 2023.